muhabbat-ali/muhabbat-ali.github.io/src/content/experiences/fiverr.md

 - **MarketAction (10/2022- 12/2022)**
   - Worked as a Full Stack developer with this US- based startup.
   - Worked on a FinTech application as a backend developer.
-  - Worked on technologies like Node.js, Discord Bot API, Google NLP, and TD Ameritrade API.
+  - Worked on technologies like Node.js, Discord Bot API, Google, NLP, and TD Ameritrade API.